bridgecrew-perf6/deploybook-1/content/blog/flask-gigatutorial.md

 ### Hello World

 Welcome!
 You are about to start on a journey toward deploying a working web application with Python and Flask.
-When you have finished, the application you made will be live on the web and you will be able to access it from your phone or computer - anywhere you have internet access.
+When you have finished, the application you make will be live on the web and you will be able to access it from your phone or computer - anywhere you have internet access.

-Both the structure and content of this book are shamelessly based on Miguel Grinberg's [Flask Mega-Tutorial](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world).
-While the focus of this book is on exploring and explaining the surplus of non-obvious tasks required to get a Flask application onto the internet, it should be treated as something of an extended application of the lesson in Chapter 17 of the Mega-Tutorial that provides much more context for the many, many steps of deploying.

-The goal of the first part of this book is to deploy a web application to a remote server and then configure that server so you can view your application from any web browser anywhere in the world.
+The goal of the first part of this book is to deploy a web application to a remote server and then configure that server so you can view your application from any web browser.
 The focus of our work is on serving the simplest possible secure deployment so that you can demonstrate to yourself that it is possible.

-More specifically, we will be deploying a minimal Flask application onto a Digital Ocean server and then serving it, over HTTPS on Nginx and Gunicorn.
-We will not be deploying a database as part of these first steps.
+More specifically, we will be deploying a minimal Flask application onto a Digital Ocean server and then serving it over HTTPS on Nginx and Gunicorn.

 In the interest of keeping the writing focused, the guide will be provided with the assumption that you have access to a Bash or other Linux-based terminal.
-I personally use a Windows PC with the Windows Subsystem for Linux 2 (WSL2) enabled.
+I use a Windows PC with the Windows Subsystem for Linux 2 (WSL2) enabled.
 If you are using a Windows PC I strongly suggest that you setup a Linux environment.
 Recent versions of Windows can enable the environment with one line of code: see [Install WSL2](https://docs.microsoft.com/en-us/windows/wsl/install).
-While deployment using Powershell or the Windows commandline is certainly possible, modern web deployment proceeds on Linux and you will find that most of the documentation, tutorials, and tools have been created with Linux and Bash users in mind.
+While deployment using Powershell or the Windows commandline is certainly possible, modern web deployment proceeds on Linux and you will find that most documentation, tutorials, and tools have been created with Linux and Bash users in mind.

 Another point to mention at the outset: unfortunately, DigitalOcean and most DNS providers do charge and will require a credit or debit card to setup an active account.
-However, costs will be minimized: you can expect to pay around $5 per month for a DigitalOcean VPS and you can register your domain name for less than $10 (there are also free options but I will not be recommending them).
+However, costs will be minimized: you can expect to pay around $5 per month for a DigitalOcean virtual private server(VPS) and you can register your domain name for less than $10 (there are also free options but I will not be recommending them).
 If this is a limitation for you, there are plenty of ways to deploy from computers that you already own.
-However, this process is not the focus of this guide.
+However, this is not the focus of this guide.

-Another assumption I am making is that you have an existing installation of Python 3 on the computer you are using for this guide.
+Another assumption I am making is that you have an existing installation of Python 3 on your computer.
 To check your installation and version, you can use:

 ```
 $ python3 --version
 ```

-If you have a Windows computer and have enabled WSL2, the Ubuntu distribution that WSL2 uses comes with a version of Python 3 (as of the date of this writing).
+If you have a Windows computer and have enabled WSL2, the Ubuntu distribution that WSL2 uses comes with a version of Python 3.

-There are numerous resources available that will show you the steps of installing Python so that will not be covered here.

 ### Install Flask on your Local Computer

 In the next step, we are going to install Flask on your computer.
-This step has no practical effect on your eventual deployment but it will give us a chance to practice locally some of what we will soon be doing on a remote server.
+This step has no practical effect on your eventual deployment but it will give us a chance to practice locally what we will soon be doing on a remote server.

 In this step, we will be creating a directory for our Flask app, activating a virtual environment, and writing a couple of very short Python files that will allow us to test a local Flask deployment.
 Finally, we will be working briefly with _git_.